-If you have attempted the Ontario Secondary School Literacy Test at least twice and have been unsuccessful, you should include OLC4O as a course choice.
+If you have attempted the Ontario Secondary School Literacy Test and have been unsuccessful, you should include OLC4O as a course choice.

 Please note: If you received 50% in a course, you should talk to your subject teacher about the appropriate next step.